BrockAltug/nocode-website-in-five-mins-with-chatgpt/README.md

-# 🚀 Create a Modern Single-Page Website with ChatGPT & Deploy to GitHub Pages in Under 5 Minutes
+# 🚀 Build a Stunning Website with AI – No Coding Needed & Live in Under 5 Minutes!

 ## 🏆 Overview